Lat-2340/backend/README.md

     Success: `200 OK`

-    Return values: list of found items associated with the request user
+    Return values: a list of found items and a list of found item images associated with the request user